mother working and children studying at home in kitchen. Father on phone in the background

 • Personal loan interest rates are usually fixed.
 The interest rate won’t change once you get your loan.
 Your monthly payments are predictable for the entire life of the loan.

-• Repayment terms range from one to over ten years.
-Two to five years is typical.
+• Repayment terms typically range from one to over ten years.
+Two to five years is common.

 Some lenders accept applications from people with bad credit.
 Borrowers with lower credit scores generally don’t qualify for the highest loan amounts or the lowest interest rates.